webwart/rust/00_rust.md

    - Installed rust-lang for user RAI and ADMIN.
 I added the rust add-on to VScode
    - Bookmarked the rust-book in Edge/Favoritenleiste/rust.
    - Bookmarked the Brown.Edu rust-book in Edge/Favoritenleiste/rust.
+   - GitHub set-up is made on Sion-Desk with passkey.
+Authorization with Windows Account Log-In (Windows Hello)

 2. What did not work ?